[ 1774 ] - [ 1860]

 |

-to draft a petition to Congress to create a new territory north of the Columbia River.
+Settlers from Cowlitz / Puget Sound regions met at "Monticello Convention" in present-day Longview to draft a petition to the United States Congress calling for a separate territory north of the Columbia River.

 |